 In order to maintain their dominance in these applications, tape-based storage systems need to match or exceed the performance growth of hard-disk systems, while maintaining or improving their price/GByte advantage.
 Fortunately, there is still significant potential to continue scaling of tape technology.

-For example, in 2010 in collaboration with FUJIFILM, IBM demonstrated the potential for recording at an areal density of 29.5 Gb/in2 using a prototype BaFe tape fabricated using low cost particulate coating technology [2011-2].
-According to the 2012 Information Storage Industry Consortium (INSIC) tape road map, such an areal density will enable a cartridge capacity of 64 terabytes in the 2020 timeframe.
-Moreover, a recent feasibility study indicates that there is further potential to continue scaling tape towards areal densities of 100 Gb/in2 [2008-1].
+For example, in 2015, IBM, in collaboration with FUJIFILM, demonstrated the potential for recording at an areal density of 123 Gb/in2 using a prototype BaFe tape fabricated using low cost particulate coating technology [2015-3].
+We estimate that this areal density will enable cartridge capacities of up to 220 TB, and according to the 2015 Information Storage Industry Consortium (INSIC) tape road map, such an areal density will enable the continued scaling of tape cartridge capacities at historical rates of doubling every two years for approximately the next 10 years.

 This work clearly indicates that there is enormous potential to continue scaling tape systems for many years to come.
 However, maintaining both the growth in the areal density and data rate of tape systems while maintaining other desirable attributes such as backward compatibility, poses complex technical challenges that span diverse disciplines including signal processing and servo control, materials science, magnetic recording physics and mechatronics.